MarcusSchilling/SMSToMail/README.md

 # SMSToMail
 This Application is for synchronizing your sms's with your mail account.

-##Requirements
+## Requirements
 - Android 4.4+ required
-- root of phone required
+- rooted phone required